The evidence from Vincent Tabak’s computers

-- The unsolved murder of Melanie Hall – The media compared this to Joanna Yeates’s murder, so everyone was reading it.
+- The unsolved murder 14 years earlier of Melanie Hall, for which a new suspect had been questioned as recently as august 2010 – The media compared this to Joanna Yeates’s murder, so everyone was reading it.

 - The then-unsolved murder of Anni Dewani – As she was murdered a month before Joanna Yeates, and her husband Shrien was from Bristol, everyone was following the story.

 - The unsolved murder of Barry Rubery, a 68-year-old South Gloucestershire landowner, on 28th April 2010, which had received only limited national media coverage.

 - Details of local rubbish collections – At Christmas time everyone wants to know which collections will be skipped.

 - The short-term effects of alcohol – At Christmas everyone drinks too much, and he and Tanja were at a party nearly every evening.

 |Avon & Somerset|

 - Avon & Somserset Constabulary’s website – incriminating if the accused had viewed it before it was known that Joanna Yeates had disappeared, but not afterwards.